 What I am stating here is that while we may recognize superficially and intellectually that it is important we accept the reality of our Afrikan history, we must recognize deeply in our hearts, in the very bottoms of our psyches, our Afrikanicity.

 We must accept the good, the bad, and all of the possibilities that go with being Afrikan.
-We must accept the fact that this white man is never going to accept us totally, and get used to the idea.
+We must accept the fact that this white man [has no need] to accept us, and get used to the idea.
 Hope is a wonderful thing in some senses, but it can be pathological in others.
 The neurotic individual uses hope in a pathological way.
 He lives in hope and does not know when to give it up.
 There’s a time that hope has to be given up; when one looks at reality and recognizes reality for what it is, and one accepts certain aspects of that reality and moves on it.

 The hope that this white man is going to accept you as one of his own, is one of those hopes that you must give up.
-The hope and the dream that you’re going to be holding hands with little white boys and girls; that the white man is going to feed your children before he feeds his own; that he’s going to clothe you before he clothes his own; that he’s going to give up his ill-gotten gains and wealth in the name of some kind of bogus brotherhood or classless society, is a vain hope.
+The hope and the dream that [whites are] going to feed your children before he feeds his own; that he’s going to clothe you before he clothes his own; that he’s going to give up his ill-gotten gains and wealth in the name of some kind of bogus brotherhood or classless society, is a vain hope.
 Give it up!
 Turn it loose!